-- 1. Schedule an appointment with your academic advisor to discuss the current semester and your plans for the next semester. - 2.
-Sign in to my.pfeiffer and click on: Student Resources, then: Registrar's Office, and then: Add/Drop.
+- 1. Schedule an appointment with your academic advisor to discuss the current semester and your plans for the next semester. - Sign in to my.pfeiffer and click on: Student Resources, then: Registrar's Office, and then: Add/Drop.
 Under Add/Drop, enter or search for the courses that you wish to register, making sure to follow your advisor recommendations.
 Once you have added the courses in the system, email your advisor to have him or her approve your course selection. - 3.
-At the beginning of each semester, obtain Financial Clearance prior to the first day of class to confirm and finalize your enrollment.
+At the beginning of each semester, obtain Financial Clearance prior to the first day of class to confirm and finalize your enrollment. - 4.
+In order to remain enrolled in a course, students are required to attend (or sign-in and complete assignments, if the course is on-line) during the first six days of classes.
+Students not recorded as not attending courses will be dropped.